xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 Now you see the implementation you know there is no funny business, but I made you read the complex operation to be sure.

-There are some other problems with this too.
-The type is mutable, meaning something might change the result after the operation.
+There are some other problems with this too:

+- The type is mutable, meaning something might change the result after the operation.
-When the type is constructed, it is half-full, some members will have values, some won't.
-You have to know how to process a result, I'd find myself asking *can an error also have a message?*.
-This also violates the [Open/closed principle][2] because changes to Success, Failure or Error require a change to this one type.
+- When the type is constructed, it is half-full, some members will have values, some won't.
+- You have to know how to process a result, I'd find myself asking *can an error also have a message?*.
+- It violates the [Open/closed principle][2] because changes to Success, Failure or Error require a change to this one type.

 This does, however, separate the operation from the outputs, making the operation testable without it needing any *additional* depencies for the output.
-The operation is now Pure, which is why I'm using `Select` on each input to return the result.
+The operation is now Pure, which is why I can use `Select` on each input to return the result.

 # 3. Explicit Results